dx404/Algorithm-Implementation/ReadMe.md

+The algorithms are fun in both theory and pratice aspect, and this project is intended to implement important algorithms.

-This Project is for personal practice of various algorithm implementations
+This Project is for personal recretional purpose